Bristol City FC stadium row costs 'unacceptable'

 The figures were revealed following a Freedom of Information request by the BBC.

-The original town green inquiry had recommended that Ashton Vale become a town green but the council went against this advice.'No defence'
+The original town green inquiry had recommended that Ashton Vale become a town green but the council went against this advice.

 It registered part of the land as a town green but the area where the stadium would be built was not registered paving the way for it to be built.